- Extensive configuration options

 For this application double-talk detectors can be extremely unreliable; fortunately the divergence caused by the near-end speaker will not be as severe, but still will produce unpleasant results.
 Since the echo path is constantly changing and the accuracy of a double talk detection algorithm cannot be guaranteed, VOCAL has implemented a two-path echo canceller, a simple but very effective way to improve the digital signal processing system performance for handling doubletalk and echo path changes.

-VOCAL’s software is available for the following platforms.
-Our source code is optimized for DSPs and conventional processors from TI, ADI, Intel, ARM and other vendors.
-Please contact us for your specific Echo Cancellation application platforms.
+VOCAL’s optimized echo cancellation software is available for the following platforms.
+Please contact us for specific echo cancellation supported platforms.

 |· Texas Instruments – C6000 (TMS320C62x, TMS320C64x, TMS320C645x, TMS320C66x, TMS320C67x), DaVinci, OMAP, C5000 (TMS320C55x)